RasJazz/DSH_SHELL/README.md

 - **Debugging Multithreaded Applications:** We learned that is it challenging to debug multithreaded applications.
 Tools such as VScode helped in finding and resolving issues related to thread behavior and memory management.

-- **Shell Programming Fundamentals:** Implementing a shell from scratch provided lots of information into how shells work, which includes command parsing, process management, and inter-process communication.
+- **Shell Programming Fundamentals:** Implementing a shell from scratch provided lots of information about how shells work, which includes command parsing, process management, and inter-process communication.

 - **Effective Collaboration and Teamwork:** Working in pairs showed the need for clear communication and division of tasks.
 We learned that regular code reviews and pair programming sessions on the Discord app can greatly enhance code quality and team productivity.